32byte/Java-Networking/README.md

 The onMessage function will be called every time a client sends a message.

 ## Examples
-There is an example for an Echo-Server in the me.byTe.example package.
+There is an example for an Echo-Server in the me.byTe.testing package.